poonamsaini7407/poonamsaini7407.github.io/README.md

-# Noemia L. Mahmud — Portfolio
+# Poonam Saini — Portfolio

 Personal portfolio showcasing research, internships, and projects at the intersection of neuroscience, AI, and software engineering.